astafev/jacoco-offline-powermock-junit/README.md

 # jacoco-offline-powermock-junit

-executing of test cases causes an exception with both junit and testng:
+execution of test cases causes an exception with both junit and testng:

 ```
 java.lang.NullPointerException